Flemish Giant rabbit: Behaviour and lifestyle

+Flemish Giants can be docile and tolerant of being handled if they frequently have interactions with humans.
+Alex the Great, a notable Flemish Giant, was selected for adoption because of his docile nature and was trained to be a therapy animal.

 4-H and show

 Flemish Giants, due to their uncomplicated grooming requirements and docile personalities, are used by 4-H programs throughout the United States as a starter rabbit for teaching children responsibility and care of farm animals and pets.
-Another popular youth program outside 4-H that promotes responsible show breeding is the National Federation of Flemish Giant Breeders Youth Program.
+Another youth program outside 4-H that promotes responsible show breeding is run by the National Federation of Flemish Giant Breeders Youth Program.

 Flemish Giants are the second-oldest domesticated rabbit breed in the United States, following behind the now rare Belgian Hare.